miso-lims/miso-lims/docs/user_manual/type_data.md

+## Scientific Names

+Scientific name is the species that a sample came from.
+These are intended to match the taxon names in the NCBI Taxonomy Database, and if taxon lookup is enabled for your site (See [Site Configuration](../site_configuration/#taxon-lookup), this will be enforced.

+MISO administrators can add, edit, and delete scientific names using the standard interface.
+A scientific name can only be deleted if it is not used by any existing samples, and is not the default scientific name for any reference genomes.

 ## Reference Genomes

 Reference genome refers to a file that sequenced data will be aligned to.
 This is set at the project level, and can be